NebraLtd/Helium-Guides/docs/outdoor-hotspot/overview.md

 * 5V LED - Indicates the 5V regulator is operational located in the power section.
 * 3V3 LED - Indicates the 3V3 regulator is operational located in the power section.

-### Daugherboard Overview

-####  Daughterboard (CM3) Overview
+####  Daughterboard Overview
-The standard daughterboard supports the Compute Module 3, Compute Module 3+ and Lite Variants.
+The standard daughterboard supports both the Compute Module 3 and Compute Module 3+ (including Lite) variants.

-While also compatible with the CM1 we recommend using the CM3 Lite or CM3+ / CM3 Lite for storage sizes.
+While also compatible with the CM1 we recommend using the CM3 / CM3+ / CM3 Lite / CM3+ Lite for the extra power and RAM as well as larger onboard storage options.

 ![DaughterboardBreakdown](../media/photos/outdoor/daughterboardBreakdown.png)